paramox-solutions/.github/README.md

 # Paramox-Solutions (Inh.
 Theo Andrup)
 Impressum/Imprint: `//todo`

-This is the Github Organisation for the upcoming ParaMox Server Controllpanel.
+This is the GitHub organization for the upcoming ParaMox Server Control Panel.
-Here we will provide you with the necessary tools like Open Source Integrations (e.g. for WHMCS) or Api Clients for several programming languages.
+Here, we will provide you with the necessary tools such as open-source integrations (e.g., for WHMCS) or API clients for various programming languages.